Nithinreddy000/speaker-series-2025/1101_Dotnet_MonthlyEvent/Readme.md

 1. **Why keyword search fails** – the gap between text and meaning
 2. **How embeddings work** – turning language into math
 3. **What vector databases do** – finding meaning through similarity search
-4. **Hands-on demo:** Build a semantic search using Python and ChromaDB
+4. **Hands-on demo:** Build a semantic search using Azure Ai Services
 5. **Applications:** How enterprises use it for RAG, chatbots, and document search

 ---